-In addition to the features listed in Table 12-1, every CY8C38 device includes: a precision on-chip voltage reference, precision oscillators, flash, ECC, DMA, a fixed function IC, 4 KB trace RAM, JTAG/SWD programming and debug, external memory interface, and more.
-In addition to these features, the flexible UDBs and analog subsection support a wide range of peripherals.
+In addition to the features listed in Table 12-1, every CY8C38 device includes: a precision on-chip voltage reference, precision oscillators, Flash, ECC, DMA, a fixed function I2C, 4 KB trace RAM, JTAG/SWD programming and debug, external memory interface, and more.
+In addition to these features, the flexible UDBs and Analog Subsection support a wide range of peripherals.
 To assist you in selecting the ideal part, PSoC Creator makes a part recommendation after you choose the components required by your application.
-All CY8C38 derivatives incorporate device and flash security in user-selectable security levels; see the TRM for details.
+All CY8C38 derivatives incorporate device and Flash security in user-selectable security levels; see TRM for details.